ztiromoritz/onkel/README.md

-#ncal-js
+# ncal-js
-A js clone of the unix cal, ncal tools
+A commandline calender viewer inspired by cal and ncal.

-# usage
+# Usage